jor-el-swe/Mario-Exam-Project/README.md

 The project uses the 2D Basic Platformer Pack by OArielG for background image and grass.

 Flag, traps and enemies created in Piskel by Joel Ring :)
+Music by Joel Ring.
+Player dude model by Joel Ring.